Marion County, City of Ocala Honor Community Paramedics for Transforming Health Care Access

 “We are extremely grateful to the paramedicine professionals who are working hard every day and going above and beyond to help and care for so many members of community,” AdventHealth Ocala President and Chief Executive Officer Erika Skula said.
 “We also want to thank the City of Ocala, Marion County and their Fire Rescue agencies for their partnership and constant support over the years.
 We are blessed to be part of this community.
 We are committed to supporting those who live and visit here and providing them with exceptional whole-person care for many years to come.”

 The Community Paramedicine program also provides patient-centric services such as homeless outreach, public health collaboration, falls assessment, readmission avoidance and care coordination.
-All program initiatives integrate multiple providers made up of both clinical & non-clinical roles to support the community’s vulnerable patients
+All program initiatives integrate multiple providers made up of both clinical and non-clinical roles to support the community’s vulnerable patients

 Access to health care, particularly primary care services, is a growing concern within the Marion County community.
 Primary care providers are in short supply and the uninsured population is on the rise.
 As a result, there has been high use of emergency services.